 We all knew our handy dandy air fryers were a versatile (and at this point, an essential) piece of kitchen equipment, but did you know they can make boiled eggs?
-Consider yourself informed!
+Air fryer eggs are my new favorite.

 There weren’t too many ways to boil an egg…until now.
 Most of us pull out a pot, fill it up with water, carefully add the eggs, and sit there dutifully waiting for those eggs to be magically transformed in bubbling, boiling water.
-Then you have to fish them out, cool them down, and so on.
+Then you have to fish them out, cool them down in an ice bath, and so on.

 Now take a second with those memories, give them a good mental snuggle, and then set them aside.
 This new method is going to be what you do from here on out.
 It is just too easy not to.